Basilica of the Omni-mediatress of All Glories: Architecture and specifications

 Entering the church, a visitor can see the statue of Our Lady Immaculate in the main altar.
 This statue is a work of Maurycy Kowalewski and Abel Dziełyński, friars-sculptors from Niepokalanów.
 In the chapel of St. Joseph (on the right side of the church) there are two important mosaics.
 The first of them (round mosaic) commemorates the baptism of Poland.
-The Latin inscription says: Mesco dux baptizatur - Polonia semper fidelis - 966-1966 (Prince Mieszko baptized - Poland is always faithful - 966-1966).
+The Latin inscription says: Mesco dux baptizatur – Polonia semper fidelis - 966-1966 (Prince Mieszko baptized – Poland is always faithful – 966-1966).
 The second, huge mosaic (placed on the wall) shows Jesus the Merciful and the Immaculate Heart of Our Lady.

 The chapel on the left side is dedicated to St. Maximilian Kolbe.
 A marble statue of the saint, placed in the central part of the chapel, offers the entire globe to the Mother of God.
 On the chapel walls there are hung many votive offerings, in thanksgiving for the graces received.
 A round mosaic, located next to them, presents a speech of St. Maximilian to the co-prisoners in the Auschwitz camp.
 Near, in the central part of the church there is situated a Carrara marble ambo.
 Bas-reliefs of the Holy Trinity, Christ teaching in the boat and the Evangelists, can attract the attention of visitors in the nave.

-The specifications of the basilica are:
+The dimensions of the basilica are: